 As important as it is to learn from bad leaders, it is also important not to become one.

-Unfortunately, most of modern society is busy looking for cures to complex problems, which are partially or completely caused by bad leadership or their examples.
+Unfortunately, most of modern society is busy looking for cures to complex problems, which are partially or entirely caused by lousy leadership or their examples.

 Instead, society could be finding ways to prevent complex problems from happening in the first place.